swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 -   In section 6.4, the requirement to use the sub-level status code `http://id.elegnamnden.se/status/1.0/cancel` was added.
 This status should be used to indicate a cancelled operation.

+- In section 6.4, the status codes `http://id.elegnamnden.se/status/1.0/fraud` and `http://id.elegnamnden.se/status/1.0/possibleFraud` were introduced.
+Their purpose is to alert (suspected) fraudulent behaviour.

 -   The specification for “Discovery within the Swedish eID Framework” has been deprecated and requirements referring to this document have